-We’re zeroing in on that last one this time; far from just a pancake topping, pure maple syrup is a tasty source of natural, unrefined sugars and even boasts a decent dose of antioxidants, making it a healthier choice than regular white sugar or corn syrup.
+We’re zeroing in on maple.
+Far from just a pancake topping, pure maple syrup is a tasty source of natural, unrefined sugars and even boasts a decent dose of antioxidants, making it a healthier choice than regular white sugar or corn syrup.
 Plus, it’s super versatile and goes with everything from oatmeal to pork chops to chocolate.

 A touch of maple syrup in the overnight oats mix already gives this recipe a warm, sweet flavor, but the maple-kissed pecans really take it over the top.
-It only takes an extra seven minutes to make them, and when you’re enjoying the crunchy/creamy contrast of the nuts with the oats in the morning, you’ll be so glad you took that time.
+It only takes an extra 7 minutes to make them, and when you’re enjoying the crunchy/creamy contrast of the nuts with the oats in the morning, you’ll be so glad you took that time.

 Each bar is bursting with quinoa, oats, nuts, and seeds, so you’re getting in your protein, carbs, and healthy fats even when you’re in a hurry.
 Coconut sugar and maple syrup add just enough sweetness, but without refined sugar, so your healthy breakfast efforts don’t go to waste.

 Love your sweet breakfasts but need more savory inspiration?
 This hash might be right up your alley.
-With sweet potatoes, maple syrup, and vanilla sautéed with eggs, chicken sausages, and peppers, it’s the best of both worlds.
+With sweet potatoes, maple syrup, and vanilla sauteed with eggs, chicken sausages, and peppers, it’s the best of both worlds.

-Unlike most bakery muffins, this recipe has just one tablespoon of butter in the entire batch.
+Unlike most bakery muffins, this recipe has just a tablespoon of butter in the entire batch.
 Don’t be concerned about dry results, though.
 Maple syrup, Greek yogurt, and frozen berries do a great job of keeping these soft, light, and moist (yup, we’re using that word).